AgenticRec: A Recommendation-Oriented Agentic Framework with Progressive Tool-Integrated Reasoning Optimization: Theoretical Analysis

-From Eq.~\ref{eq:baseline}, we can see that the baseline term vanishes in expectation.
-Thus, the gradient direction remains aligned with the true objective of maximizing NDCG@K, while the group-relative subtraction $(R^{(g)} - b)$ reduces variance by focusing on the relative ranking quality within the group.
+Since $G>1$, $\frac{G-1}{G}$ is strictly positive.
+Thus, the gradient direction remains aligned with the true objective of maximizing NDCG@K, while the group-relative subtraction $(R^{(g)} - b)$ reduces variance by focusing on the relative ranking quality within the group. \end{proof}